 Early cases of colon cancer can begin as noncancerous polyps.
 These often have no symptoms but can be detected by screening.
 Polyps found before they become cancerous can be removed and colorectal cancer can therefore be prevented.
 For this reason, doctors strongly recommend regular screenings if you are at high risk (family history) or over the age of 50.

 Several different tests can be used to screen for colorectal cancers.
 These tests can be divided into 2 groups:

 1. Tests that can find both colorectal polyps and cancer: These tests look at the structure of the colon itself to find any abnormal areas and are performed either with a scope inserted into the rectum or with special imaging (x-ray) tests.
 These include:

 - Flexible sigmoidoscopy

 2. Tests that mainly find cancer: These involve testing the stool (feces) for signs that cancer may be present.
 These tests are less invasive and easier to have done, but they are less likely to detect polyps.
 These include:

 Early detection is key

 With early detection of colon cancer, surgery, radiation and/or chemotherapy can be effective treatment.
 The most important thing is to alert your doctor if you are experiencing any of the above symptoms.
-If you are concerned about colon cancer, please contact Westchester Health at 914-232-1919 and we will help you find the right specialist for you.
+If you are concerned about colon cancer, please call (914) 232-1919 to make an appointment with one of our Westchester Health gastroenterology specialists.
 Whenever, wherever you need us, we’re here for you.